EvanGee/CCSDS_FileDeliveryProtocol/README.md

     - 2: csp

 - default_transmission_mode:
-    not implmented
+    not implemented

 - MTU
-    This number represents the 'maximum transmissable unit' -- this will also take the form of a buffer in the program.
+    This number represents the 'maximum transmissible unit' -- this will also take the form of a buffer in the program.
 This value is the maximum size packet that the application will receive.

+- one_way_light_time : not implemented
+- total_round_trip_allowance : not implemented
+- async_NAK_interval : not implemented
+- async_keep_alive_interval : not implemented
+- async_report_interval : not implemented
+- immediate_nak_mode_enabled : not implemented
+- prompt_transmission_interval : not implemented
+- disposition_of_incomplete : not implemented
+- CRC_required : not implemented
+- keep_alive_discrepancy_limit : not implemented
+- positive_ack_timer_expiration_limit : not implemented
+- nak_timer_expiration_limit : not implemented
+- transaction_inactivity_limit : not implemented

 if you want to get in contact with me email me at evangiese77@gmail.com